There are contrarian views but pundits of ‘puss power’ insist that in the contest for the ideal animal companion cats win paws down.

 They may seem aloof and guilty of operating to their own agenda but this also means they are low maintenance.

-According to the American Humane Society there are definite health and wellbeing benefits of having a cat around the house.
+There are recognised health and wellbeing benefits of having a cat around the house.